cristianecarneiro/sql-data-base-building/README.md

 ![vhs](https://raw.githubusercontent.com/cristianecarneiro/sql-data-base-building/main/img/VHS.jpg)

-## Intro and Objectives
+## Objectives

-The goal of this project is to build a database to support the operations of a VHS rental store.
+The goal of this project is to build a database to support the operations of a film rental store.

-We were given 7 .csv files with records of the store operations in the previous years (e.g., data on the inventory, rental records, etc.)
+To achieve that, we were given 7 .csv 'dirty' files with records of the store operations in the previous years (e.g., data on the inventory, rental records, etc.).

-To build that database, I cleaned the different files, structured their information according to their interrelations, and loaded them into a MySQL database.
-Lastly, I have built some queries to get relevant insights from the data.
+In this project, I cleaned the different files, structured their information according to their interrelations, and loaded them into a MySQL database.
+Lastly, I have built some queries to get relevant insights to the business from the data.

-## Output
+## Deliverables

 The output of this project is stored in this repository, as follows:

-- **data:** Both the raw CSV data provided and the cleaned CSV tables
+<li> DATA: Both the raw CSV data provided and the cleaned CSV tables
-- **notebooks:** Jupyter notebooks with a step-by-step cleaning process of each CSV file
+<li> NOTEBOOKS: Jupyter notebooks with a step-by-step cleaning process of each CSV file
-- **sql:** Script for the final MySQL database
+<li> SQL: Script for the final MySQL database
+<li> EER: Database EER diagram

 ## Key insights from databases exploration/cleaning

-These are the most relevant insights from the cleaning process that have supported 1) database cleaning decisions 2) MYSQL databased structure/interelations
+These are the most relevant insights from the cleaning process that have supported 1) database cleaning decisions 2) MYSQL databased structure/interelations.

+The Jupyter notebooks with the full detail can be found [HERE](./data)

 <details>
 <summary>ACTORS.CSV</summary>